nikolailevshakov/scenario-examples-courses/Docker/volumes/step4/text.md

 Verify the directory location on the host where `sample-volume` is linked.
-Add the line `Added from the host` to the `index.html` file on the host.
+Add the line `"Added from the host"` to the `index.html` file on the host.

 Send get request to `localhost:80`.